lealre/excel-schema-validator/README.md

 The context of this project reflects a common scenario within organizations, where various departments routinely exchange data using Excel files that adhere to a predefined table schema.
 However, errors or inconsistencies, such as missing data or unexpected data formats, can disrupt workflows and cause delays in projects.
 By defining a clear data contract that outlines the expected structure, the application can identify any deviations from this contract.
 It alerts users to discrepancies, highlighting the specific rows and columns where the data does not conform to the agreed-upon schema.

 ## How to run this project

+All the steps from here were intended to a `bash` terminal.

 To properly run this project locally, you need to connect the app to your own PostgresSQL database.
 You can do this by following the steps below: